Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Introduction

 Across these settings, ice is primarily constrained through spectroscopy and thermal diagnostics \citep{boogert2015observations}.
 The resulting signatures reflect both the microphysics of the ice, including phase, porosity, and grain-scale structure \citep[e.g.,][]{grundy1998temperature,hansen2004amorphous,stephan2021vis}, and the presence of impurities and products of processing, including radiolysis and photolysis \citep[e.g.,][]{loeffler2006synthesis,gerakines2000carbonic,brown2013salts}.
 These effects are coupled: microstructure shapes energy deposition and transport, and thus influences the incorporation, retention, and spectral expression of minor species within the ice matrix \citep[e.g.,][]{he201812co2,schiltz2024characterization}.

-This coupled problem is especially evident on the surfaces of icy satellites such as Jupiter's moon Europa.
-Several such bodies are central astrobiological targets because they likely host subsurface oceans and, in some cases, oceanic contact with rocky interiors, providing liquid water and chemical disequilibria relevant to habitability \citep{pappalardo1999does,chyba2002europa,spencer2018plume}.
-Their surface spectra are diverse because the near-surface layer reflects both the emplacement and transport of non-ice constituents and their continuous radiation-driven modification, acting on ice whose microstructure and thermophysical state vary across terrains and hemispheres \citep[e.g.,][]{brown2013salts,roth2014transient,trumbo2023distribution,villanueva2023endogenous,cartwright2025jwst,Yoffe_2026}.
-This diversity encodes information on surface--interior exchange and on the production, retention, and detectability of chemically informative species \citep{nordheim2018preservation,pavlov2024radiolytic,yoffe2025fluorescent}.
+This coupled problem is especially evident on the surfaces of icy satellites such as Jupiter's moons Europa, Ganymede, and Callisto \citep{lunine1982formation}, and Saturn's moons Enceladus and Titan \citep{lunine2017ocean}.
+Several such bodies are central astrobiological targets because they likely host subsurface oceans and, in some cases, oceanic contact with rocky interiors, providing liquid water and chemical disequilibria relevant to habitability \citep{pappalardo1999does,chyba2002europa, spencer2018plume}.
+Their surface spectra are diverse because the near-surface layer reflects both the emplacement and transport of non-ice constituents and their continuous radiation-driven modification, acting on ice whose microstructure and thermophysical state vary across terrains and hemispheres \citep[e.g.,][]{ligier2016vlt, king2022compositional, thelen2024subsurface, cartwright2025jwst, Yoffe_2026}.
+This diversity encodes information on surface--interior exchange and on the production, retention, and detectability of chemically informative species \citep[e.g.,][]{brown2013salts, trumbo2019h2o2, trumbo2019sodium, trumbo2023distribution, villanueva2023endogenous}.

-Interpreting such observations, however, requires more than identifying absorption bands, because spectra do not map uniquely onto a single physical or chemical state of the ice \citep[e.g.,][]{ligier2016vlt,king2022compositional,cartwright2025jwst,Yoffe_2026}.
-Instead, the observed signal conflates composition, microstructure, and the integrated effects of thermal evolution and radiation-driven processing \citep[e.g.,][]{trumbo2018alma,thelen2024subsurface}.
-A forward model that propagates the relevant radiation environment through heterogeneous ice and predicts the resulting energy-deposition field would therefore provide a more direct link between observables and the processes that reshape the measurable near-surface layer \citep[e.g.,][]{fama2010radiation,mitchell2017porosity,loeffler2020possible}.
-Such a framework is central for constraining volatile budgets and isotopic signatures \citep[e.g.,][]{gerakines2000carbonic,he201812co2}, and for assessing the detectability and survivability of organic tracers under realistic irradiation histories \citep{nordheim2018preservation,pavlov2024radiolytic,yoffe2025fluorescent}.
+Interpreting such observations, however, requires more than identifying absorption bands, because spectra do not map uniquely onto a single physical or chemical state of the ice.
+Instead, the observed signal conflates composition, microstructure, and the integrated effects of thermal evolution and radiation-driven processing \citep[e.g.,][]{trumbo2018alma,thelen2024subsurface, mergny2025blinking}.
+A forward model that propagates the relevant radiation environment through heterogeneous ice and predicts the resulting energy-deposition field would therefore provide a more direct link between observables and the processes that reshape the measurable near-surface layer \citep[e.g.,][]{fama2010radiation,mitchell2017porosity,loeffler2020possible, mergny2024lunaicy}.
+Such a framework is central for constraining volatile budgets and isotopic signatures \citep[e.g.,][]{gerakines2000carbonic,he201812co2}, and for assessing the detectability and survivability of organic tracers under realistic irradiation histories \citep{nordheim2018preservation, pavlov2024radiolytic, yoffe2025fluorescent}.